Foxboro Discretionary Fund gives students a fresh start with backpacks, school supplies

 Kelley volunteers her time from May to September with a group of six friends to collect, stuff and distribute backpacks to kids who need them.

-Then comes the task of purchasing and organizing school supplies and backpacks, as well as the Kohl’s gift cards, which participants can use to purchase back-to-school clothes for their children.
+Then comes the task of purchasing and organizing school supplies and backpacks, as well as the Kohl’s gift cards, which participants can use to purchase back-to-school clothing for their children.

 “A lot of consideration goes into which supplies we purchase, so I love when kids open up their backpacks and get excited,” Kelley said.